-Review: The Palace Papers (LA Times)
+Review: The Palace Papers by Tina Brown (LA Times)

 The story of Britain’s royal family, in the hands of Tina Brown, is a sort of high-spirited tragedy.
 As its sprawling sloth and dwindling defensibility make it more vulnerable to tides of public feeling, the House of Windsor seems doomed to repeat its errors until it either unravels or assumes a new form.
 The tension between the dynastic demands of the crown and the mortal foibles of those charged with its survival does no one any good — royal noses are ever bloody.
 “Can the monarchy survive?” asks the back cover of Brown’s fifth book, “The Palace Papers.”